risavkarna/blog/ck889q9g000hcdqs1earhic1h.md

 # Scala and Play

 You should strongly consider using Scala and Play if you are interested in leveling up from Spring Boot/Java.
-You can still use Spring Data and other awesome spring modules in Scala/Play.
+You can still use Spring Data and other awesome Spring modules in Scala/Play.

 Installing Scala and sbt is simple: